mattbowa/Online-Booking-System/README.md

 The application was designed from scratch, with HTML5 and CSS, without the dependence of a CMS or library modules.

-Through the project development stages, more features inclunding frot & server side and database functionlities  were progrssively added.
+Through the project development stages, more features inclunding front & server side and database functionlities  were progrssively added.